aileencomer/driving-engine/guides/quick-start/integrate-the-library/Android.md

 # Integrating the Library
-The Android version of the Drive Engine SDK is delivered as an `Android Archive (.aar)`.
-With a couple steps, you can quickly get up and running with the Drive Engine SDK in your project.
+The Android version of the Driving Engine SDK is delivered as an `Android Archive (.aar)`.
+With a couple steps, you can quickly get up and running with the Driving Engine SDK in your project.

 ## Dependencies
 The SDK requires the following libraries to run: